brainstormforce/bsf-docs/readme.txt

 == Description ==

-BSF Docs allows you to create documentation website within minute with ajax search.
+BSF Docs allows you to create documentation website within a minute with ajax search.
 Organize your product documentation in your site, beautifully!

 == Documentation With a User-Friendly Structure For Your Visitors ==

 * The main “Docs Page” will list all the categories.
-Clicking on a category will take you to the docs only for that category or sub category.
+Clicking on a category will take you to the docs only for that category.

-* A single docs post will have a predefined template with dedicated sidebar.
-If you would like to use your active theme single template file then simple update option Enable built-in single page template from the settings page.
+* For a single doc will have a predefined template with dedicated sidebar.

-* BSF Docs works on Multisite WordPress installations, as well as regular WordPress sites.
+* BSF Docs works on MultiSite WordPress installations, as well as regular WordPress sites.

 == Features ==

-* Beautifully boxed sections styles
+* Beautifully designed boxed categories styles
 * Shortcode to add the search bar anywhere in your website
 * Shortcode for display doc's category list
 * Drag and drop reorder docs categories
 * Well designed page templates
 * A dedicated sidebar for single docs
 * BSF Recent docs widget
-* BSF Category widget ( Category Hierarchy, Count, Dorpdown option )
+* BSF Category widget ( Category Hierarchy, Count, Dropdown option )
 * Support YOAST SEO breadcrumb
 * Docs H2-H5 ScrollView anchor link option

 == WIDGETS ==

-The plugin provides 2 widgets that are used to display docs category on sidebar:
+The plugin provides 2 widgets that are used to display docs categories on the sidebar with various styles.

+=== BSF Resent Docs: ===

-BSF Resent Docs : Use to display recent document categories.
+Use to display recent document categories.

-BSF Docs Category Widget:
+=== BSF Docs Category Widget: ===

  * Display as drop-down
  * Show post counts
  * Show hierarchy